EthJan/EthJan/README.md

 - ⚡ Fun fact: ...
 -->

+I’m a 3rd-year Industrial Engineering student at the University of Toronto, pursuing minors in Engineering Business and Artificial Intelligence.
+I’m passionate about coding, machine learning, and finance, and I'm interested in integrating machine learning solutions in real-world applications.

 ## 🚀 About Me
 - 🌱 I’m interested in data science, machine learning, and finance